CESARBR/knot-cloud/stacks/cloud/README.md

 docker stack deploy --compose-file prod/traefik.yml --compose-file base/base.yml --compose-file addons/connector.yml knot-cloud
 ```

-The addons can be deployed separetely if the stack is already running:
+The addons can be deployed separately if the stack is already running:

 ```bash
 docker stack deploy --compose-file addons/connector.yml knot-cloud
 ```

-### Verify
+## Verify

 Check if all the services are running and have exactly one replica: